suh3yb/cli-calculator-in-Rust/README.md

 # Simple CLI Calculator in Rust

-This is a very basic and simple cli calculator built with Rust.
+This is a very basic and simple cli calculator built with Rust, using a guide [here](https://www.freecodecamp.org/news/rust-in-replit/).
 The application expects a number, an operator, and another number as env arguments.

 **Usage:**